When looking to buy an HDMI cable for a UHDTV, HDTV, HD projector, or home theater receivers, there are several factors to consider.

-When a television receives the information digitally, it does not have to spend processing power or time transforming the signal from analog of digital to high definition.
+When a television receives the information digitally, it does not have to spend processing power or time transforming the signal from analog to digital to high definition.

-The HDMI standard is a set of protocols used for the transmission of high bandwidth data between digital devices, and it was created by a group of manufacturers dedicated to the production of electronics.
+The HDMI standard is a set of protocols used to transmit high bandwidth data between digital devices.
+It was created by a group of manufacturers dedicated to the production of electronics.

 Using devices that are HDMI capable, HDMI technology provides a significant difference in a home theater system.

 The current standard can carry 8K60 and 4K120, Dynamic HDR, and increased bandwidth with a new 48G cable, and it supports eight channels of uncompressed audio, enough for a 9.2 surround sound system.